Determine the currently protected area

 Determine the high priority areas

-Now that you’ve identified how much more area needs to be conserved to reach the UN 30x30 target, you will work on the problem of determining which areas are highest priority to add to the protected area.
-You will use data from ArcGIS Living Atlas and the ArcGIS Spatial Analyst extension Suitability Modeler to determine additional areas of high importance for conservation.
+Now that you've identified how much more area needs to be conserved to reach the UN 30x30 target, you'll work on the problem of determining which areas are highest priority to add to the protected area.
+You'll use data from ArcGIS Living Atlas and the ArcGIS Spatial Analyst extension Suitability Modeler to determine additional areas of high importance for conservation.

 Examine the data layers